 Ebanga (mAb114) Antibody Therapy News 2018 - 2022

-July 7, 2022 - Emergent BioSolutions Inc. issued a press release confirming an agreement with Ridgeback Biotherapeutics to expand the availability of Ebanga™.
+July 7, 2022 - Emergent BioSolutions Inc. confirmed an agreement with Ridgeback Biotherapeutics to expand the availability of Ebanga.

 April 1, 2021 - The NEJM Journal reported during the 2018–2020 Ebola virus disease (EVD) outbreak in North Kivu province in the Democratic Republic of Congo, EVD was diagnosed in a patient who had received the recombinant vesicular stomatitis virus-based vaccine expressing a ZEBOV glycoprotein (rVSV-ZEBOV) (Merck).
 His treatment included an Ebola virus (EBOV)–specific monoclonal antibody (mAb114), and he recovered within 14 days.
 However, six months later, he presented again with severe EVD-like illness and EBOV viremia and died.
 Epidemiologic and genomic investigations were initiated that showed that the patient had had a relapse of acute EVD, leading to a transmission chain resulting in 91 cases across six health zones over four months.

 February 2, 2021 - The antibody, mAb114 or ansuvimab, is marketed as Ebanga by Ridgeback Therapeutics LP of Miami, which licensed the antibody and manufacturing processes from NIAID.
 More than 10,000 drug product vials were manufactured by the Frederick National Laboratory's Vaccine Clinical Materials Program in 2018 for clinical trials in the Democratic Republic of Congo.